mssola/review/README.md

 By entering this command, now you have the awesome.patch file inside the directory of patches.
 Note that the ".patch" has been added automatically.
-All the other commands will require this extension.
+The extension is irrelevant for the other commands since ".patch" is the assumed extension.

 ## Remove